Electric-truck maker Lordstown Motors appoints Adam Kroll as CFO - NewsBreak

 Electric-truck maker Lordstown Motors appoints Adam Kroll as CFO

-Oct 13 (Reuters) - Electric-truck maker Lordstown Motors Corp (RIDE.O) named Adam Kroll as chief financial officer, months after the departure of former CEO and finance chief following an internal investigation into claims made by a short-seller.
+(Reuters) -Electric-truck maker Lordstown Motors Corp named Adam Kroll as chief financial officer, months after the departure of former CEO and finance chief following an internal investigation into claims made by a short-seller.

 Kroll, who has previously served as an investment banker at JP Morgan with a focus on the automotive industry, will assume his new role on Oct.
 25. He replaces interim CFO Rebecca Roof, who will stay on in a transition role through Dec.
 31.

-Lordstown and fellow EV maker Nikola (NKLA.O), both of which went public via acquisitions by special-purpose acquisition companies (SPAC), have become a target of short-seller Hindenburg.
+Lordstown and fellow EV maker Nikola, both of which went public via acquisitions by special-purpose acquisition companies (SPAC), have become a target of short-seller Hindenburg.
 Both saw their founders subsequently resign.

 In June, Lordstown founder and CEO Steve Burns and CFO Julio Rodriguez resigned.
 The resignations had come as the company’s board reported conclusions from an internal investigation into claims made by short-seller Hindenburg.